 We collect information about you when you use our Services, including browsing our website, interacting with our social media streams, and taking certain actions within the Services.

 Device and Connection Information: We collect information about your computer, phone, tablet, or other devices you use to access the Services.
-This device information includes your connection type and settings when you install, access, update, or use our Services.
+This device information includes your connection type and any other metadata that is transferred (for example: your OS is often transmitted as part of email information).
 We also collect information through your device about your IP address.
-We use your IP address and/or country preference in order to approximate your location to provide you with a better Service experience.
-How much of this information we collect depends on the type and settings of the device you use to access the Services.
+We use your IP address and/or country preference in order to approximate your location to provide you with a better service experience.
+How much of this information we collect depends on the type and settings of the device you use to access the services.

 How we use information we collect